Credit Unions VS Banks: Which Is Better For Businesses?

 Regulation & Deposit Insurance

-Credit unions, on the other hand, are regulated by the National Credit Union Administration (NCUA) and state regulatory agencies.
+Credit unions are typically regulated by the National Credit Union Administration and state regulatory agencies.

 Competitive Rates & Fees